Clicky

 • Overwhelmed because even though you don’t wear most of the stuff in your closet, it’s hard to let it go.

 I’ve removed most of these annoying things to simplify my own closet.
 When I decided to simplify and eliminate a bunch of stress from my life, I had no idea that my closet clutter was stressful.
 I knew there was stress in my life, in the way I managed money (not well) and that stress was in my schedule and in my job, but my wardrobe?
 I thought my clothes and more specifically, my shopping for clothes reduced stress.
 I rarely shopped because I needed new clothes, but instead shopped to feel better, to relieve the pain of boredom and the pain of working a job I didn’t enjoy, and because I honestly believed that new shoes would make me happier.
-As I was simplifying my closet, I wasn’t making room for new outfits and handbags.
-I was making space for more peace and ease.
+As I was simplifying my closet, I wasn’t making room for new outfits and handbags. and ease.

 Is it time for a total closet cleanout?

 From work clothes to items you bought to from fashion trends gone by, you may have pairs of shoes, old t-shirts or even new items on hangers that you never wear still waiting in your closet.
 Instead of closet organizers, storage solutions and bins or even new clothes to simplify your closet, I recommend bags and cardboard boxes to get that pair of jeans or bridesmaid dress packed up for donations.
-Use this guide for a practical closet clean out.
+Use for a practical closet clean out.

 If you are really ready to make some space in your closet, instead of organizing your clothes, get rid of most of them.
 I recommend using the Project 333 challenge to help you pare down without the stress of letting everything go.
 Remove and hide everything except for 33 items including clothing, jewelry, accessories and shoes for three months.
-You’ll find some simple tips to help you get started here and here.
+You’ll find some simple tips to help you get started and .

 Simplify Your Closet by Eliminating these 33 Annoying Things